-One of the biggest myths in fitness is that you’re supposed to compromise your quality of life in the pursuit of stressful diet and exercise habits.
-The idea is that while these habits may be hard to follow now, they will pay off someday in the future.
+One of the biggest myths in fitness is that you’re supposed to compromise your quality of life for the sake of fitness success.
+The idea is that while stressful habits may be hard to follow now, they will pay off someday in the future.
 At that point, you can finally be happy and enjoy the results you’ve worked so hard for and life will be great.

 The same thing happens in fitness all the time.
-You’re supposed to sacrifice and bust your tail for the sake of the diet and exercise rat race.
+Modern fitness memes claim you’re supposed to sacrifice and bust your tail for the sake of the diet and exercise rat race.
 You may be miserable now, but it will all pay off “someday” and then you’ll be happy.

 Just as financial independence can liberate the office slave from the corporate rate race, Fitness Independence can help you escape the diet and exercise rat race through these 3 practices.

 #1 Adopt habits that work with your unique circumstances